Wadebridge: Culture and community

 The Molesworth Arms is one of the oldest Inns in Wadebridge.
-Previously known as The Fox, The King's Arms and The Fountain, this coaching Inn got its current name in 1817.
+Previously known as The Fox, The King's Arms and The Fountain, this coaching Inn received its current name in 1817.

 Since 2014 the first of the annual events in and around Wadebridge has been the MayPlay festival, a weekend of free children's activities.

 The Royal Cornwall Agricultural Show is held at the Royal Cornwall Showground, 1+1/2 mi west of Wadebridge over three days in early June each year.
 The show began in 1793 at Bodmin and was then held every year in East and West Cornwall alternately until 1960 when it came to its present site.
 The showground, run by the Royal Cornwall Agricultural Association, is used for many different functions from Scout Jamborees to point-to-point horse racing.

 The Big Lunch, organised by the local chamber of commerce, is a free street party in the pedestrianised part of Molesworth St in the centre of Wadebridge, where around 500–750 people get together to share food, chat, and enjoy music and other entertainment.
 The idea grew out of a project by the Eden Project, and was started by a former local councillor, Harriet Wild.
 In 2012 it also served as a celebration of the Queen's Jubilee.

 Later in June, the Wadebridge Lions organise a Beer Festival, with brews from across Cornwall, and plenty of live music.

 July sees the Rock Oyster Festival on fields just outside the town on the Camel River.
-Oysters are, of course, on the menu, along with bands from the local area, the South West and further afield.
+Oysters are also available at the event, along with bands from the local area, the South West and further afield.